SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/aws-cloudtrail.md

 This set of CloudTrail monitoring and analytics dashboards provide one dashboard for the most critical analytics.
 Think of this bundle of dashboards as a good starting place to see trends and outliers on specific aspects of your CloudTrail data -- including access monitoring, login activity, system monitoring, privileged activity, and threat intelligence.

-## Collecting logs for the AWS CloudTrail App
+## Collecting logs for the AWS CloudTrail app

 This section has instructions for configuring log collection for the AWS CloudTrail app.